Show off your skills and solve real design problems

 The IDSA team will display the winning designs and may distribute a limited number of prints at the conference.

-Kris G almost 10 years ago
+Kris G about 11 years ago

 Pretty cool challenge.